 Academic Excellence·Practitioners' Expertise·Industry Compliance

 Independence isn't a slogan — it's our legal structure.
-As a non-profit Community Interest Company (CIC), our assets are locked to our public-interest mission by law, and we take no funding from the technology vendors we assess.
+As a non-profit Community Interest Company (CIC No. 17324848), incorporated in England & Wales, our assets are locked to our public-interest mission by law, and we take no funding from the technology vendors we assess.

-Utilising a 600,000-page closed-corpus compliance database hosted entirely on dedicated physical hardware at the UWTSD Innovation Matrix in Wales.
+Utilising a 600,000-page governance corpus (independently catalogued; methodology available on request) hosted entirely on dedicated physical hardware at the UWTSD Innovation Matrix in Wales.
 Enables robust, citation-capable mapping of AI risk landscapes without external data leakage.

-Our governance frameworks are developed in strategic partnership with two leading European universities — ensuring academic rigour, empirical validation, and real-world applicability across two countries and seven collaboration areas.
+Our governance frameworks are developed in strategic partnership with the University of Wales Trinity Saint David (UWTSD) and Blekinge Institute of Technology (BTH) — ensuring academic rigour, empirical validation, and real-world applicability across two countries and seven collaboration areas.

 Wales, UK · Est. 1822